authoraware/authoraware.github.io/README.md

 In 1993 a LISTSERV mailinglist was created for Authorware Developer Aces.
 The first IRL meeting was at the Macromedia User Conference in **september 1994**
 Sharing knowledge with subscribers from all over the world,
-subscriber campanies soon dominated the E-learning businesses.
+AWARE developers soon dominated the E-learning businesses.

 Today, still close friends, they survive as developers and consultants of fortune.